intermine/im-docs/docs/webapp/layout/index.rst

 General Layout
 ==================

-.. note:: This text describes how to customize the look & feel of the whole app.
+This page describes how to customise the look & feel of the whole InterMine webapp.

 Parts
 -----